bflemi3/canDI/README.md

 # canDI
-Inversion of control javascript library
+Inversion of control and object creation javascript library

 ## candi.provider
 Provider is the main interface used to implicitly define and inject dependencies into an object.